 Colorado law makes it a crime to act as a realtor without a current and valid license issued by the Division of Real Estate.
 People found to be in violation of this law face criminal prosecution.

-A first-time offense of acting as a real estate broker without a license is a misdemeanor.
+Acting as a real estate broker without a license is a class 2 misdemeanor.
 The sentence is:

 Furthermore, a conviction for being an unlicensed realtor could cause the Colorado Real Estate Commission to permanently bar the person from ever having a real estate license in the future.